Time wasters at work aren’t just a minor inconvenience — they’re a serious drain on your business’s productivity and bottom line.

 While essential, meetings can often become time wasters if they are not well-planned or too frequent.
 Many meetings lack a clear agenda, leading to unproductive discussions and contributing to the list of common workplace time wasters.

-• Schedule meeting-free days: Designate certain days of the week as meeting-free to allow for uninterrupted work.
-Hubstaff’s workforce scheduling can help implement and maintain these blocks of time across the team, ensuring that everyone has dedicated time for focused work and avoiding multiple tasks piling up.
+- Schedule meeting-free days: Designate certain days of the week as meeting-free to allow for uninterrupted work.
+Hubstaff’s time tracking platform includes scheduling tools that make it easy to set and enforce meeting-free days.
+This ensures teams have dedicated blocks for focused work, reducing context switching and preventing tasks from piling up.

 4. Multitasking